 However, Alex does respond to authority when it presents itself.
-He is not any sort of superman and when required, he submits in his own interest.
+He is not any sort of superman and when required, he submits.
 His entry to prison is the only scene on this entire film in which Alex follows directions and does as he is told.
 It is only under a circumstance of maximum supervision that the shoddy work of his parents can be overcome.
 He drops the stupid fake language and controls his impulses.

 But, by the time he’s been ‘treated’ and ‘cured’ by ‘the science’ and he has started to get an inkling of the new angle available to him, he begins to retreat back to his nature Here, a grinning and clueless hospital worker with oddly dyed hair gives him a test and even though the test reveals his nature clearly enough, her ridiculous smile never fades.